 If you wish to audition for the chorus (or to sing an alternate selection for a role), please sing a selection of your own choice not to exceed two minutes in length.
 If you would like for our pianist to accompany you, please bring sheet music in the key in which you will be singing.
 Or you may provide your own accompanist, accompany yourself, or sing unaccompanied.

 Rehearsals are Monday, Tuesday, Thursday, and Friday evenings plus Sunday afternoons.
-First rehearsal is Friday January 8th when everyone is called.
 In the early weeks particularly, not all cast members will be called to every rehearsal.
-Please count on being called more often as the production dates approach and having to be available for all rehearsals & performances from April 3-17, 2016.
+Please count on being called more often as the production dates approach and having to be available for all rehearsals & performances from March 19 – April 2, 2017.

 (back to top)

 Like to audition for the next show, but don’t know how to prepare?